Create and work with issues

-- Select Create.
 A confirmation message will display for a few seconds.
-Make note of the issue key of your new issue (e.g. DT-1).
+Make a note of the issue key of your new issue (DT-1, for example).

 Create two more issues to familiarize yourself with the process.
-Select the Create another check-box on the Create Issue dialog to keep the dialog open after you click Create.
+Select the Create another check-box at the bottom of the Create issue dialog to keep the dialog open after you click Create.